bigbluebutton/bbb-install/README.md

 With only a few parameters, `bbb-install.sh` can have your BigBlueButton server set up and ready for use in 30 minutes (depending on your server's internet speed to download and install packages).

-For example, given an Ubuntu 16.04 64-bit server with a public IP address, you can install the latest build of BigBlueButton 2.2 by logging into your server via SSH and running the following command as root.
+For example, given an Ubuntu 16.04 64-bit server with a public IP address, the hostname `bbb.example.com` that resolves to the public IP address, an e-mail address `info@example.com` (this is not a real e-mail address, but we'll use it for this example), you can install the latest build of BigBlueButton 2.2 by logging into your server via SSH and running the following command as root.

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -w -v xenial-22 -a -w
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -w -v xenial-22 -s bbb.example.com -e info@example.com -a -w
 ~~~

 When you run this command it pulls down the latest version of `bbb-install.sh`, sends it to the BASH shell interpreter, and passes the parameters